We’ve all heard that lemon juice can give us natural blonde highlights, but have you ever thought of trying this trick with lemon essential oil?

 - Wash hair, making sure to remove all of the lightening mixture.

 - Avoid applying cold-pressed lemon essential oil to skin or scalp.
-Cold-pressed lemon oil has phototoxic effects which can irritate skin in direct sunlight.
+Cold-pressed lemon oil has phototoxic effects which can irritate or cause burns to the skin in direct sunlight.

-- Make sure that you apply sun cream before sitting in the sun for a prolonged period of time, and bring water with you to avoid dehydration.
+- Make sure that you apply sunscreen before sitting in the sun for a prolonged period of time, and bring water with you to avoid dehydration.